What is cash-out refinancing?

-A cash-out refinance replaces your current home loan with a new mortgage that’s higher than your outstanding loan balance.
-You withdraw the difference between the two mortgages in cash and put the money toward home remodeling, consolidating high-interest debt or other financial goals.
+Cash-out refinancing replaces your current home loan with a new mortgage that’s higher than your outstanding loan balance.
+It allows you to take advantage of equity you’ve built up in your home by withdrawing the difference between the two mortgages in cash.
+Then, you can put the money toward home remodeling, consolidating high-interest debt or other financial goals.

 How a cash-out refinance works